Jutho/TensorKit.jl/docs/src/man/intro.md

     ``V ⊗ W^*`` is not an equivalence but an isomorphism, which needs to be defined.
     Similarly, there is an isomorphism between between ``V ⊗ W`` and ``W ⊗ V`` that can be non-trivial (e.g. in the case of fermions / super vector spaces).
-The correct formalism here is provided by theory of strict monoidal categories.
+The correct formalism here is provided by theory of monoidal categories.
 Nonetheless, we try to hide these canonical isomorphisms from the user wherever possible.

 This brings us to our final (yet formal) definition